YunoHost-Apps/wekan_ynh/doc/DESCRIPTION.md

-WeKan ® is an completely Open Source and Free software collaborative kanban board application with MIT license.
+WeKan Â® is an completely Open Source and Free software collaborative kanban board application with MIT license.